Everything You Need to Know About Box Springs

 Are there alternatives to box springs?

 If you decide a box spring isn't for you, there are other alternatives that can support your mattress in a similar way.
-From adjustable bases to platform beds and bunkie boards, all mattresses need to rest on a strong, steady surface.
+From adjustable bases to platform beds and bunkie boards, all mattresses need to rest on a strong, steady surface to lay on.